618nithin/Mini-J.A.R.V.I.S/Project Report.md

 ## CIRCUIT DIAGRAM
 <img src="https://github.com/618nithin/Mini-J.A.R.V.I.S/blob/main/Images/Mini%20J.A.R.V.I.S%20Circuit%20diagram.jpg" width="800">

+## CIRCUIT CONNECTIONS
+Fritzing is an open-source hardware initiative that makes electronics accessible as a creative material for anyone.
+They offer a software tool, a community website and services in the spirit of Processing and Arduino, fostering a creative ecosystem that allows users to document their prototypes, share them with others, teach electronics in a classroom, and layout and manufacture professional pcbs.
+One can go through this [Fritzing file](https://github.com/618nithin/Mini-J.A.R.V.I.S/blob/main/Circuit%20Connections.fzz) which depicts all the circuit connections in detail.

 ## THINGSPEAK PLATFORM
 ThingSpeak is an IoT analytics platform service that allows you to aggregate, visualize, and analyze live data streams in the cloud.
 You can send data to ThingSpeak™ from your devices, create instant visualizations of live data, and send alerts using web services like Twitter® and Twilio®.
 ThingSpeak enables engineers and scientists to prototype and build IoT systems without setting up servers or developing web software.

 ## UPLOADING THE CODE TO THE ARDUINO
 - Create a new channel in the thingSpeak platform as shown in the figure below
 - Enter the Channel ID and Read API Keys of the new channel in the [given code](https://github.com/618nithin/Mini-J.A.R.V.I.S/blob/main/Code_Mini_J.A.R.V.I.S.ino)
-- Enter the Wi-Fi Network SSID(name) and Wi-Fi network password in the code
+- Enter the Home Wi-Fi Network SSID(name) and password in the code.
 - Connect the Arduino Uno R3 through the USB port on the computer, open the Arduino IDE and upload the code.
 <img src="https://github.com/618nithin/Mini-J.A.R.V.I.S/blob/main/Images/ThingSpeak%20server.jpg" width="800">

 ## IFTTT PLATFORM
 IFTTT derives its name from the programming conditional statement “if this, then that.”
 It is a software platform that connects apps, devices and services from different developers in order to trigger one or more automations involving those apps, devices and services.
 The automations are accomplished via applets which connect multiple apps to run automated tasks.
 Applet can be turned on/off using IFTTT’s website or mobile apps .
 We can also create our own applets or make variations of existing ones via IFTTT’s user-friendly, straightforward interface.

--Setup the applets which invokes a webrequest to the ThingSpeak server through WebHooks whenever a particular phrase(Eg : Turning on/off the light) is conveyed through the  google voice assistant
+- Setup the applets which invokes a webrequest to the ThingSpeak server through WebHooks whenever a particular command(Eg : Turning on/off the light) is conveyed through the  google voice assistant

 - #### Creating IFTTT Applet to turn on the light